Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Discussion and conclusion

 The central result reported in this paper is that the effect of an external magnetic field in the $[111]$ direction is remarkably different on the gapless and the gapped $Z_2$ QSL.
-While the former shows transitions to a gapped non-Abelian chiral QSL, followed by a further transition to a gapless U(1) QSL, before entering the polarized phase, the latter gives way to $\epsilon$ fluxes dispersing in fixed one dimensional directions before transitioning to a valence bond solid phase.
+While the former shows transitions to a gapped non-abelian chiral QSL, followed by a further transition to a gapless U(1) QSL, before entering the polarized phase, the latter gives way to $\epsilon$ fluxes dispersing in fixed one dimensional directions before transitioning to a valence bond solid phase.
 The significance of our results is that typically one expects in a QSL phase, the energy and momentum imparted to the system in an inelastic scattering experiment will be shared among the fractionalized components, leading to broad features in spectroscopy.
-However, we find quite remarkably, that there are indeed sharp signatures of the different anyon fractons in the dynamics of appropriate local spin flip operators that are further tunable by a magnetic field.
-In addition to spectroscopy, non-linear pump-probe experiments that can explore the dynamics of of two anyons created at different times braiding around each other~\cite{Parameswaran2022a,Parameswaran2022} could prove to be a powerful probe of the fractionalized excitations and ultimately provide the smoking gun signatures of a QSL.
+However, we find quite remarkably, that there are indeed sharp signatures of the different anyon fractons in the linear response of appropriate local spin flip operators that are further tunable by a magnetic field.
+In addition to linear spectroscopy, time-resolved non-linear pump-probe experiments that can explore the dynamics of two anyons created at different times braiding around each other~\cite{Parameswaran2022a,Parameswaran2022} could be a powerful probe of the fractionalized excitations and ultimately provide the smoking-gun signatures of anyons in a QSL.
+In particular, it is shown in \cite{Parameswaran2022} that in a 2D system with non-trivial braiding statistics, the non-linear response is divergent in time according to $\sim t^{1/2}$.
+Given the unique 1D dispersion of $\epsilon$ quasiparticles induced by the [111] field, the scaling in time or frequency of non-linear response functions can be distinct from general 2D fermionic systems.
+We also expect that the non-linear response signal in the abelian QSL can be tuned by tilting the magnetic field.